mattheu/MinQueue/readme.md

 Files 1, 2 and 3 are enqueued.
 File 1 is a dependency of 2, which is a dependency of 3.
 If only scripts 1 and 3 are minified and concatenated into 1 file, it will fail.
 This is because the processed file is now a dependency of file 2, but file 2 is also a dependency of it.

+_Solution_
-You must either process all files, or process 1 and 3 in separately.
+You must either process all files together, or process 1 and 3 in separately.

+## To Do ##

+* More error handling - is cache dir writable?
+* Use WP_Filesyestem to write the files?